starmallow/PHY329_Project/README.md

 ## Results

 The results of the simulations and their respective plots can be seen below.
 The clear, wave-like patterns show the cascading effect of traffic, as time progresses the traffic moves backwards.
-The effects of increasing/decreasing the traffic model parameters (density and braking probability) show a clear pattern in traffic creation.
-More cars = more traffic and more braking = more traffic.
+The effects of increasing/decreasing the traffic model parameters (density and braking probability) show clear patterns in traffic creation.
+More cars = more traffic.
+More braking = more traffic.

 ### Changes in Braking Probability, Circular Model
 Range of probabilities: 0.25, 0.50, 0.75